Corridors and Staircase Landing

 - Set MAIN SWITCH UP (on).

-- Put OROLOGIO to “CLOCK ICON”, then set time that the lights should switch on when movement is detected (more or less 30 minutes before sunset, until 30 minutes after sunrise).
-Make sure the OROLOGIO clock indicates the correct time.
+- Put OROLOGIO to “CLOCK ICON”, then set time that the lights should switch on when movement is detected (more or less 30 minutes before sunset, until 30 minutes after sunrise; make sure the OROLOGIO clock indicates the correct time).
+So in this scenario, the ORDINARIA will always be switched off when there is no movement.

 - On the other hand, to always switch on the ORDINARIA whenever movement is detected, regardless of the time of day, put OROLOGIO to “1” (on).

-- On the second floor, the ORDINARIA has an additional switch to the right of the clock, with two options, “MANUAL” and “AUTOMATIC”.
-Set it to “AUTOMATIC”, otherwise lights will disregard the OROLOGIO and function 24 hours.
+- On the second and third floors, the ORDINARIA have an additional switch to the right of the clock, with two options, “MANUAL” and “AUTOMATIC”.
+Set it to “AUTOMATIC”, otherwise lights will disregard the OROLOGIO and function 24 hours, or will not light up at all.

 - The NOTTURNA have in addition a “CREPUSCOLARE” switch, activated by ambient light level.
 A good setting is at 40.
 The CREPUSCOLARE switch should be set to “AUTO” or “ON” (on all the time, that is, regardless of the light level) rather than “LIGHT ICON” (depends on light level).
 Note however that the NOTTURNE at the beginning were actually designed to be the ORDINARIE (that is, used in ordinary situations); but since they are not really that necessary at the current setup, they are now switched off all the time.